Getting Started with Solar Energy

 Both of the inverters we use come from industry-leading producers: Enphase micro inverters and SMA string inverters.

 Roof- or Ground-Mounted?

 Most clients choose roof-mounted arrays for their space-saving features, but ground arrays can be installed just as easily, provided there is sufficient space.
-The individual needs of your home or business will differ according to your location, roof-type, and available land, among other things, and we can tailor a unique solution for to meet your needs.
+The individual needs of your home or commercial will differ according to your location, roof-type, and available land, among other things, and we can tailor a unique solution for to meet your needs.
 Learn more about roofing requirements and the process of a roof installation to learn more about what’s in store.
 You can also look at our gallery of several different types of solar arrays on both homes and businesses.

 How Much Does It Cost?

 The cost of your solar array will depend on your individual needs and energy use, as well as the type and size of solar array you choose.
 Our easy-to-use Solar Energy Savings Calculator tool can help you estimate the cost based on your particular energy needs and home.